 With the pandemic prompting eco-awareness around the world, more and more guests are seeking accommodation and meaningful experiences that don’t cost the earth, preferring to immerse themselves in the destination, while connecting with the local environment.
 People’s mindsets are shifting as they reassess the way they want to travel now that it’s safe to do so once again.
 The silver lining after the almost two-year-long pause on travel is that our guests are inspired to make sustainable travel a priority.

 In 2018, Hilton launched our ambitious Travel with Purpose 2030 goals, to redefine sustainable travel across the globe.
 By 2030, we are committed to doubling our social impact and cutting our environmental footprint in half.

 In line with Hilton’s Travel with Purpose goals, Hilton Surfers Paradise is proud to be leading the way in the future of sustainable travel, with the implementation of several green initiatives over the past few years.

 Our leadership team are strong supporters of the initiatives and works to educate and empower each and every Team Member across all departments from finance to food and beverage, to do their part and make a positive impact.
-In celebration of Earth Day, we’re sharing some of the initiatives that reduce our environmental footprint and increase our positive social impact.

 We have banned the use of all single-use plastic across our dining outlets, rooms, and our meetings and events departments.
 Yes, this means water bottles too!
 We’ve made the switch to using water jugs and glasses.
 In addition, we have implemented paperless check-in and paperless reporting with our back of house and business development teams.
 We have also banned the use of takeaway coffee cups with our Team Members.
 Our Team can only purchase a coffee using a keep cup.